DavidGarzonV/modern-architecture-generator/README.md

 You can install the application globally or integrate it into an existing project.

+- After installation, run ``mag`` on terminal for help and details of the avaliable commands.

 ### Global Options commands

 |ARGUMENT|SHORT ARGUMENT|DESCRIPTION|VALUE TYPE|